Accreditation and Awards

 - Stroke Specialty Program

-DMC Rehabilitation Institute of Michigan is ranked as one of the nation’s top inpatient rehabilitation facilities and the #1 Physical Rehab Center in Michigan, on Newsweek’s list of America’s Best Physical Rehab Centers 2021.
-This prestigious award highlights the nation’s top inpatient rehabilitation facilities based on quality of care, quality of service, quality of follow-up care and accommodation & amenities.
+DMC Rehabilitation Institute of Michigan is ranked as one of the nation’s top inpatient rehabilitation facilities on Newsweek’s list of America’s Best Physical Rehab Centers 2022.
+This prestigious award highlights the nation’s top inpatient rehabilitation facilities based on quality of care, quality of service, quality of follow-up care, recommendations by medical professionals, accommodation and amenities.